puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 ## My Puppet master is running slower since I enabled PuppetDB.
 How can I profile it?

 Puppet 3.x introduced a new profiling capability that we leveraged in the puppetdb-termini client code.
-By simply adding `profile=true` to your `puppet.conf`, you can enable detailed profiling of all apsects of Puppet, including puppetdb-termini.
+By simply adding `profile=true` to your `puppet.conf`, you can enable detailed profiling of all aspects of Puppet, including puppetdb-termini.
 For this to work, you must enable debugging on your master instance as well.

 **Note:** We encourage all users to use common sense when working with profiling mechanisms.
 Using these tools will add more load, which can increase speed problems in a limited capacity environment.
 Enabling profiling in production environments should only be done with care and for a very short period of time.